IlyasPatel/ilyaspatel.github.io/_posts/ansible/2018-01-14-tdd-your-infrastructure-code-with-kitchen.md

 ## Introduction

-With Test-Kitchen, you execute an Ansible playbook and the expected state of a system after it runs, and then Kitchen will confirm if your expectations are met.
+With test-kitchen, you execute an Ansible playbook and the expected state of a system after it runs, and then test-kitchen will confirm if your expectations are met.
-Test-Kitchen is a Ruby-based tool so you will need Ruby installed.
+Test-kitchen is a Ruby-based tool so you will need Ruby installed.
 This is the first time I've used Ruby so to clarify some terminology:

 * A Ruby Gem is a module or library that you can install and use in every project on your machine.
 * RubyGems is a package manager for the Ruby programming language that provides a standard format for distributing Gems.